pymargot/margot/docs/index.md

 ## Columns
 The heart of any time-series dataframe is the original data.
 Margot can retrieve time-series data from external sources (currently AlphaVantage).
-To add a time series from an original source, such as "closing_price" or "volume", we declare a *Column*:
+To add a time- series from an original source, such as "closing_price" or "volume", we declare a *Column*: